-It's tough to keep laundry clean in my house when it seem like such a comfy playground.
+It's tough to keep laundry clean in my house when it seems like such a comfy playground.

 Sunday, November 16, 2014

 Saturday, November 15, 2014

 My boyfriend and I decided to got to Leu Gardens.
 It is one of those lovely little hidden gems of Orlando that tourists often miss out on.
 Nestled away in a modest neighborhood it is easy to overlook.

 Leu Gardens is most noted for its Rose Garden and the staff works hard to ensure blooms are present year round.
 However, I found that the Arid Garden was much more captivating.
 What can I say?
 I guess I'm a sucker for unconventional beauty.

 After several years of working for Starbucks I decided to find another job.
 It took a few months of hard work but I found a sales job that looked very promising.
 I had gone through the process of leaving Starbucks.
 Over the course of being with the company for seven years I had made a lot friends with fellow coworkers and customers alike.
 Some good byes were heartbreaking.
 I had a lot of history in this place.
 But I felt the desire to change pulling me in a different direction.
 I wanted to do something completely different.

 The sales job was a very welcome change of pace.
 I relished the opportunity to learn new skills and make more money.
 I was meeting new people and I felt like I was stretching my wings and taking risks is ways I hadn't been in years.

 I struggled a little with learning this new job.
 Some things felt awkward but I would calm my nerves by reminding myself that I was comfortable at Starbucks and I needed to patient with myself as I harnessed new abilities.